 All brokerages have a form to fill out, usually separate from when you open your account, to start trading options.
 This goal of this form is for the brokerage to learn more about you and your experience with options.
 Typically, they are going to ask you probing questions about your net liquidity, net worth, affiliations to corporations and insider trading, and investment and trading objectives.
 They will also want to know about your experience with options and trading in general.
 Here is TD Ameritrade’s Option Application.

 We don’t recommend going down that path.
-Putting 5+ years’ experience on your application doesn’t guarantee you the highest level of option trading.
+Putting 5+ years’ experience on your application doesn’t guarantee you the highest level of options trading.
 If you don’t have the minimum $2,000 in your portfolio, you won’t be allowed to trade under margin.
 Remember, these levels are here to make sure you don’t blow out your portfolio.

 What should you do if you are placed in Option Level 1, but don’t want to trade covered calls and cash secured puts?

-Don’t worry, you are not alone.
-Covered calls and cash secured puts are great beginner strategies but they are not for everyone.
+Don’t worry; you are not alone.
+Covered calls and cash-secured puts are great beginner strategies, but they are not for everyone.
 First, you need enough money in your account to purchase 100 shares of the stock on which you want to trade options.
 Not all traders have that kind of cash with which to start.
 Even with enough capital, you may not want to trade these strategies.